 The world is full of desperate people, competitive people and opportunists looking for holes in existing relationships so they can have a chance at happiness.
 It is human nature for people to want what they can't have and want what other men or women want.
 Here are some ideas on how you can prevent another person from stealing your partner.

-- 5Confront the competition.One way to stop an affair from happening is to confront the other woman or man directly and demand that it stop immediately.
-This tactic usually does succeed in driving the person away because it can be so embarrassing.Advertisement
+- 5One way to stop an affair from happening is to confront the other woman or man directly and demand that it stop immediately.
+This tactic usually does succeed in driving the person away because it can be so embarrassing.Confront the competition.Advertisement

 Tips and Tricks